Skip to main content

 Personal liability penalty

-You owe this penalty if you fail to provide us with a copy of the disclosure statement that you were required to file with the IRS regarding your participation in a reportable transaction.
+1. You owe a failure to disclose participation in a reportable transaction penalty if you fail to provide IDOR us with a copy of the disclosure statement that you were required to file with the IRS regarding your participation in a reportable transaction.
+The penalty amount is $15,000 for each undisclosed reportable transaction or $30,000 for each “listed transaction.”
+The total penalty imposed shall not exceed 10% of the increase in net income or reduction in loss that would result if the taxpayer had not participated in the reportable transaction.

 Material advisor penalties are imposed on people or businesses who have organized, promoted, or sold a potentially abusive tax shelter.
 The following three penalties may apply:

-You owe this penalty if you fail to submit a copy of the list of your investors to us.
-As an organizer or material advisor, you are required to maintain and submit to us a list of your investors in a listed transaction.
+2. You owe a failure to maintain a list of investors penalty if you fail to submit a copy of the list of your investors to IDOR.
+As an organizer or material advisor, you are required to maintain and submit to IDOR a list of your investors in a listed transaction.
+The penalty amount is $15,000 for each failure to report or $100,000 if the failure involves a “listed transaction.”

 If you filed or paid late or your remittance was not honored by your financial institution, and you believe you made a good faith effort to comply with the law, you may be entitled to an abatement of late-filing penalty or late-payment penalty due to “reasonable cause.”
-To request a waiver of late-filing penalty or late-payment penalty, you must provide us with a detailed explanation of the cause of the delay and any documentation you have to support your request.
+To request a waiver of late-filing penalty or late-payment penalty, you must provide IDOR with a detailed explanation of the cause of the delay and any documentation you have to support your request.

 Office Locations

-(Pub-103 - October 2019)
+(Pub-103 - September 2024)